 The van der Schaar Lab’s diverse and pioneering research will be on full display at the 2020 International Conference on Machine Learning (ICML).
-Seven papers have been accepted for presentation at the event, and Mihaela van der Schaar will be giving a tutorial on machine learning for healthcare as well as two keynote presentations in two different workshops.
+Seven papers have been accepted for publication at the event, and Mihaela van der Schaar will be giving a tutorial on machine learning for healthcare as well as two keynote presentations in two different workshops.

 Having seven papers accepted for publication is a clear demonstration of the lab’s pre-eminent position among academic teams in the United Kingdom and Europe.
 Additionally, Mihaela is ranked among the top 10 academics by papers accepted for the conference, and is the top-ranked female academic.